santosh-gh/DevOps/Git/README.md

     Deploy
     - Once your pull request has been reviewed and the branch passes your tests, you can deploy your changes to verify them in production.
 If your branch causes issues, you can roll it back by deploying the existing master into production.

+# Branching vs Tagging
+    A branch is used if you have 2 different versions of the repository at the same time.
+    A tag is a way to mark a point in time in your repository.
+    You should add a tag to mark a released version.
+    If you then need to make bug fixes (via hotfix branch) to that release (master) you would create a branch at the tag.
+    HEAD moves with the branch it points to and with tag, we can have a detached HEAD mode